Green flash: Explanation

 Green flash occurs because the atmosphere causes the light from the Sun to separate, or refract, into different frequencies.
 Green flashes are enhanced by mirages, which increase refraction.
 A green flash is more likely to be seen in stable, clear air, when more of the light from the setting sun reaches the observer without being scattered.
 One might expect to see a blue flash, since blue light is refracted most of all and the blue component of the sun's light is therefore the last to disappear below the horizon, but the blue is preferentially scattered out of the line of sight, and the remaining light ends up appearing green.

 With slight magnification, a green rim on the top of the solar disk may be seen on most clear-day sunsets, although the flash or ray effects require a stronger layering of the atmosphere and a mirage, which serves to magnify the green from a fraction of a second to a couple of seconds.

-In addition to atmospheric refraction and lensing, another primary cause of the Green Flash may be due to a phenomenon recently discovered by researchers at the Washington University in St. Louis Medical School, which found that when two photons of infrared light collide with a human retina cell, causing what researchers there call "a double hit," it creates the perception of bright neon green.
-The researchers at Washington U. discovered this inadvertently while working with powerful infrared lasers, which should have been invisible to them, yet the researchers consistently kept seeing bright green flashes from the source of the laser.
-Because the Green Flash occurs exactly where we would expect the bulk of refracted infrared sunlight (just beyond red but not by much), the most likely hypothesis is that the Green Flash is refracted and magnified infrared light that "double-hits" the retina or camera lens, creating the effect of bright green.